Research in the Public Interest

 Laura started as a seasonal cannabis worker in fall harvest season of 2009 and continued to work with small scale cannabis growers through 2015.
 She has been deeply integrated in cannabis industry through cultivation, manufacturing, ethnographic research as well as exploring the therapeutic uses for cannabis and other plant-based medicines.

-In 2016 she widened her scope to helping cannabis entrepreneurs understand the emerging laws & providing business consulting services to transition to licensed market.
+In 2016 she widened her scope to helping cannabis entrepreneurs understand the emerging laws & providing business consulting services to transition to the licensed market.

 In 2019 Laura began working with Cannabis Social Equity programs in Oakland, then Sacramento, Los Angeles and most recently Long Beach, to facilitate the disbursement of financial support from the state directly to cannabis business entrepreneurs.

 In 2020, she began a multi year appointment in the Department of Environmental Science, Policy & Management to support the Berkeley Cannabis Research Center as their Digital Communications Specialist.